 1. Get a personalized collar.

 You can actually buckle your cat in, if you don’t like keeping it in a carrier.
-The pet seat belt might actually be better in case you happen to get into an accident because then your cat will be buckled in instead of the carrier potentially flying across the car.
-You can and should buckle your carrier in, if you’re leaving the cat in there.
-Be safe.
+A pet seat belt might actually be better in case you happen to get into an accident because then your cat will be buckled in instead of the carrier potentially flying across the car.

 3. Pack your cat’s favorite food and treats.

-If you’re breaking your trip up over multiple days, you’ll want to pack a litter box to bring into the hotel.
-Be sure to check with any hotels you might book to assure they are pet friendly.
+If you’re breaking your trip up over multiple days, you’ll want to pack a litter box to bring into the hotel (or wherever you’re staying).
+Be sure to check with any hotels (campgrounds, etc.) you might book to assure they are pet friendly.
 You don’t want to get there and then find out your cat isn’t welcome.

 No matter what you do, never leave a cat alone in the car.
 If you have to stop for the bathroom, make sure a passenger stays in the car with the cat when you go inside, then let your passenger go in while you watch the cat.
-Don’t leave it alone and do not leave it in a hot car under any circumstances.
+Don’t leave your cat alone at any point during your road trip and do not leave your cat in a hot car under any circumstances.